Are high power bills caused by renewable energy?

 The extraordinary series of events that created high power bills over the past decade – more than doubling for some households and businesses, including a 20 per cent leap this year alone – has caused plenty of angst and prompted no end of finger-pointing.

-But getting a handle on what is responsible, and to what extent, has not always been straight-forward.
+Experience high power bills?
+Getting a handle on what is responsible, and to what extent, has not always been straight-forward.

 The blame is sometimes pinned on renewable energy, which has increased significantly from a low base during that time.